Diamonds Are Forever (film): Plot

-James Bond—agent 007—pursues Ernst Stavro Blofeld and eventually finds him at a facility where Blofeld look-alikes are being created through plastic surgery.
-Bond kills a test subject, and later the "real" Blofeld, by drowning him in a pool of superheated mud.
+To avenge Tracy, James Bond hunts Ernst Stavro Blofeld.
+At a facility where Blofeld lookalikes are being created through plastic surgery, Bond kills a test subject and later the "real" Blofeld.

-While assassins Mr. Wint and Mr. Kidd systematically kill several diamond smugglers, M suspects that South African diamonds are being stockpiled to depress prices by dumping, and assigns Bond to uncover the smuggling ring.
-Disguised as professional smuggler and assassin Peter Franks, Bond travels to Amsterdam to meet contact Tiffany Case.
-The real Franks shows up on the way, but Bond intercepts and kills him, then switches IDs to make it seem like Franks is Bond.
-Tiffany and Bond then go to Los Angeles, smuggling the diamonds inside Franks' corpse.
+While the assassins Mr. Wint and Mr. Kidd kill people involved in a diamond-smuggling operation, M suspects that South African diamonds are being stockpiled to depress prices by dumping and assigns Bond to uncover the smuggling ring.
+Impersonating the smuggler Peter Franks, Bond travels to Amsterdam to meet the contact Tiffany Case.
+Bond kills the real Franks, then switches IDs to fake his own death and assume Franks' identity.
+Tiffany and Bond go to Los Angeles, smuggling the diamonds inside Franks' corpse.

-At the airport, Bond meets his CIA ally Felix Leiter, then travels to Las Vegas.
-At a funeral home, Franks' body is cremated and the diamonds are passed on to another smuggler, Shady Tree.
-Bond is nearly killed by Wint and Kidd when they try to cremate him, but Tree stops the process when he discovers that the diamonds in Franks' body were fakes, planted by Bond and the CIA.
+At the airport, Bond meets his Central Intelligence Agency (CIA) contact Felix Leiter and travels to Las Vegas.
+At a funeral home operating in the smuggling ring, Franks' body is cremated, and the diamonds are passed on to the smuggler Shady Tree.
+The funeral home operator, Morton Slumber, double-crosses Bond, and Wint and Kidd try to cremate him alive.
+However, Tree stops the process after discovering that the diamonds in Franks' body were fake, planted by Bond and the CIA.
 Bond tells Leiter to ship the real diamonds.
-Bond then goes to the Whyte House, a casino-hotel owned by the reclusive billionaire Willard Whyte, where Tree works as a stand-up comedian.
-Bond discovers there that Tree has been killed by Wint and Kidd, who did not know that the diamonds were fake.
+At the Whyte House, a casino and hotel owned by the billionaire Willard Whyte, Tree works as a stand-up comedian.
+Tree is killed by Wint and Kidd, who do not know the diamonds were fake.

-At the craps table Bond meets the opportunistic Plenty O'Toole, and after gambling, brings her to his room.
-Gangsters ambush them, throwing O'Toole out the window and into the pool.
-Bond spends the rest of the night with Tiffany, instructing her to retrieve the diamonds at the Circus Circus casino.
+At the craps table, Bond meets a woman named Plenty O'Toole, and later brings her to his room.
+Slumber's henchmen ambush them, throwing O'Toole out of the window and into the pool below.
+Bond instructs Tiffany to retrieve the diamonds at the Circus Circus casino.
 Tiffany reneges on her deal and flees, passing off the diamonds to the next smuggler.
 However, seeing that O'Toole was killed after being mistaken for her, Tiffany changes her mind.
-She drives Bond to the airport, where the diamonds are given to Whyte's casino manager, Bert Saxby, who is followed to a remote facility.
-Bond enters the apparent destination of the diamonds — a research laboratory owned by Whyte, where a satellite is being built by Professor Doctor Metz, a laser refraction specialist.
-When Bond's cover is blown, he escapes by stealing a moon buggy and reunites with Tiffany.
+She drives Bond to the airport, where they see the diamonds given to Whyte's casino manager, Bert Saxby.
+Saxby later keeps a rendezvous with a scientist who takes the diamonds.
+The scientist goes to a remote research laboratory owned by Whyte, where a satellite is being built by a laser refraction specialist.
+Bond sneaks into the laboratory.
+However, after being caught, Bond escapes by stealing a moon buggy, fights his way out of the facility and reunites with Tiffany.
+Later in the evening, Bond and Tiffany evade the police in Las Vegas.